mengruts/mengtsai-learn-pr/outline-anfperformancetips.md

 - Use 'actimeo and nocto' mount options.

-- Fine-tune value of rsize and wsize.

 - Fine-tune sysctl.

 **Summary**

-After the knowledge learned in the moduel, you have understood the ANF storage hierarchy and how to mount Volumes from VMs.
-You know how to design ANF service level and volume quota to fullfill your HPC Applications performance requirements in a cost-effective way.
-You also learn some generic generic performance tips when running your HPC applications in Azure.
+You learn some generic generic performance tips when running your HPC applications in Azure.

 ## Notes